 A few shelters are so committed to becoming no kill that they have resorted in shutting their doors to the intake of animals.
 People finding stray animals are force to keep the stray until such time as it is convenient for the shelter to receive the animal.

 In my experience, I have found that creating rescue partners is the most successful avenue for the placement of pets in the shelters that I have directed; however, it is critical that a watchful eye is on those rescues to prevent them from getting into a hoarding situation.
+The fastest way to bring rescues onboard is to have the animals already prepped for adoption for them.
+Rescues will jump at the change to rescue animals that you have already spayed or netuered and fully vetted.

 Mobile adoptions are a project for volunteers.
 The idea is to take animals from the shelter and deliver them to a highly visible area of your city to be viewed by the public.
 Petsmart is always open to using their stores for adoption events.